 It was decided to separate these sections into three distinct entities, and this was confirmed at an AGM held in November 2011.
 Egremont has been gifted into a Charitable Trust (The Egremont Trust Salcombe), together with most of the sailing dinghies and equipment currently used to provide RYA training courses.

-The Island Cruising Club continues as a members’ club with sailing activities taking place from Egremont mainly at weekends using the remaining keel boat fleet, and the cruising yacht Island Spirit, a Delphia 37.
+The Island Cruising Club continues as a members’ club with sailing activities taking place from its club pontoon mainly at weekends using the remaining keel boat fleet, launches, rib and the cruising yacht Island Spirit, a Delphia 37.